shivamch17/flixplay/README.md

 1st episode of a series on series page

--Live tv yet to be added
+- Live tv yet to be added
+- Searching yet to be added